 There you have it: Three parts of an ideal indicator leader (as I see it, anyway).

-I know that changing leaders is a pain in the ass to many anglers, So I’ll suggest the method outlined here:
+I know that changing leaders is a pain to many anglers, So I’ll suggest the method outlined here:

 Loop to loop sucks.
 And this method allows for streamlined changes in about a minute.

 So change leaders more often.
 And if you’re fishing indys, build these three parts into your leader.
 Use a tool that really fits the work in front of you.

 ** Donate ** If you enjoy this article, please consider a donation.
 Your support is what keeps this Troutbitten project funded.
 Scroll below to find the Donate Button.
 And thank you.

 T R O U T B I T T E N